Skip to content

 Failed validation caused by matching CN

-To check if this is the case run openssl command as follows and verify that the CN field differs for the Subject and Issuer lines.
+An SSL configuration may fail if the certificate and CA files share the same attributes.
+To verify whether this is causing the issue, run the following openssl command and check that the CN field differs between the Subject and Issuer lines.

 $ openssl x509 -in server-cert.pem -text -noout